FACTBOX-Countries weigh need for booster COVID-19 shots | Health

 Austria plans to start COVID-19 vaccine booster shots on Oct.
 17, nine months after the first group of people to get the shots received their second dose.
 BELGIUM

-Belgium has authorised the use of boosters – specifically mRNA shots - for immunosuppressed people.
+Belgium has authorized the use of boosters – specifically mRNA shots - for immunosuppressed people.
 More data is needed before considering extra shots for the elderly and people living in nursing homes.
 BRITAIN

 Britain has begun planning for a booster campaign starting later this year after top vaccine advisers said it might be necessary to give third shots to the elderly and most vulnerable from September.
 It said it would buy 60 million more doses of Pfizer/BioNTech's vaccine ahead of the possible booster programme, bringing its total order of the shot to 100 million doses.